CMB-HD/hdlike/README.md

 The example YAML file `example_cmbhd.yaml` contains a sample `bao.generic` block, but you must replace `/PATH/TO/` with the absolute path to your `hdlike` directory (the directory in which this README is located).
 See the [Cobaya docs](https://cobaya.readthedocs.io/en/latest/likelihood_bao.html) for more information about the generic BAO likelihood.

-### Running MCMC chains on NERSC with Cobaya

-A NERSC job script template, named `nersc_perlmutter_job_template.sb`, is also included.

-Some NERSC/Perlmutter-specific notes:
-- You must provide the name of the allocation account being used on the line `#SBATCH --account=` (after the `=` sign; e.g. `#SBATCH --account=mp107` for CMB).
-- You _should_ include the name of the CMB project you are charging your hours to somewhere in the `job-name` (e.g., `#SBATCH --job-name=hdlike_CMBEXP`).
-- If you're activating a conda environment within the job script, you need to use `source activate` instead of the `conda activate` used on the login nodes.
-- You'll need to follow the instructions in the [NERSC documentation](https://docs.nersc.gov/development/languages/python/using-python-perlmutter/#mpi4py-on-perlmutter) to use MPI with `mpi4py`.
-- You'll likely want to save your chains in your `SCRATCH` directory, but be aware that this is not permanent storage: see the [NERSC documentation](https://docs.nersc.gov/filesystems/perlmutter-scratch/) for more details.